 Time is money.
 Site responsiveness, ease of navigation, the way the information is presented should not only meet the expectations of the targeted customers, but also exceed them.
 You can use a variety of tools that provide an understanding of the behavior of site visitors: heat maps, WebVisor system in Yandex Metrics, a map of the clicks in Google Analytics, etc. With the help of surveys, you will receive a constant feedback from the customers.
 You shouldn’t cram the site with irrelevant information.

 You should present your offer of services (goods) in a way that the clients like.
 Draw attention to the unique benefits that make your product different from a similar product delivered by your competitors.
 Particular attention should be given to the benefits that the customer will receive by ordering your product or service.
 Post cases and testimonials of your customers about how your product/service solved their problems.

 It can happen that the customer may want to place and order but cannot find the contact information.
 Instead of the phone numbers, there can be a form with 10 obligatory fields to fill out and a registration request.
 In this case, the client is likely to order from your competitors.
 In most cases, you should keep in mind that the smaller amount of fields in the lead form, the higher the conversion is.

 6. Fear to launch the same offer again

 Sometimes, the company launches a great offer that brings excellent results, but later it terminates it.
 However, if to ask them why they do not launch this great offer once again, they respond: “We’ve already done it”.
 Here is the tip.
 Never hesitate to extend a successful offer.

-If your landing page is designed to generate leads, try to make the process of lead generation as simple as possible.
+If your web page developed and designed by professionals to generate leads, try to make the process of lead generation as simple as possible.
 Use calls to action to encourage your visitors.
 Combine the pop-up windows and forms with special offers: “Leave your phone number and receive 50% discount on all products until the end of 2016,” and you will immediately see the results.